cmoorad/mostlyrocks/_pages/about.md

 #  limit: 3 # leave blank to include all the blog posts
 ---

 I’m originally from La Jolla, CA and now reside in Leavenworth, WA.
-I grew up playing in pools and the ocean, and now I spend a lot of my time playing in the mountains.

-I created this website to document pictures and learnings from my climbing + skiing trips.
+I created this website to document pictures and learnings from climbing + skiing trips.

+### Climbing
+Some friends took me rock climbing for the first time in 2017.
+I fell in love with climbing a few years later at Index, WA.

+### Skiing
+I started splitboarding in 2018 and am fortunate to have ridden in some cool places despite being mediocre at the sport.

+### Website
+The website was built using various free Jekyll templates which are licensed on my GitHub account.